Outer Banks Cuisine - A Sampling of Restaurants with recipesWelcome to

 Chef Dirt - cooking on the Outer Banks - Outer Banks seafood recipes and cookbooks

-Chef Dirt's appearance schedule!
+Chef Dirt's past appearance!

 Money generated from ticket sales for the event will primarily benefit Children's Hospital of the King's Daughters.
 An all-star cast of celebrities, entertainment and food events promise to make this 24th Annual Farm Fresh Extravaganza the best ever.